 Reynaldo P. Abilo (Filipino) is a newly appointed Director of the Corporation since 01 January 2021.
 He is likewise the Vice President-Finance, Treasurer and Chief Risk Officer of the Corporation.
 He was appointed Corporate Assurance Manager on 01 June 2017.
 Mr. Abilo joined Shell in 2009 as the Retail Economics Manager in Philippines where he distinguished himself by winning the 2012 CFO award for site profitability analysis and 2013 Downstream Director Award for Dealer Operated platform strategy.
 Prior to Shell, he worked in Ernst & Young and Colgate-Palmolive for a number of years in various finance positions in supply chain, sales and marketing.
 He is a Certified Public Accountant with over 15 years of experience in audit, accounting, economics, strategy development, business performance management, and commercial decision support.
 Prior to this assignment, he was Special Projects Advisor supporting the Global Marketing Growth Strategy.
-He was also Global Planning & Appraisal Manager for Marine Lubricants as well as Project &

-Economics Lead for Global Commercial ("GC") based in Singapore where he successfully managed the various planning, appraisal, and reporting processes for Marine and capital investments in GC.
-He graduated Cum Laude from the University of the Philippines (Diliman) with a Bachelor's degree in Business Administration and Accountancy.
-He placed 11th in the October 2004 CPA Board examinations.
+He was also Global Planning & Appraisal Manager for Marine Lubricants as well as Project & Economics Lead for Global Commercial ("GC") based in Singapore where he successfully managed the various planning, appraisal, and reporting processes for Marine and capital investments in GC.
 From 2017 to 2020, he attended seminars on corporate governance.